UnravelSports/unravelsports.github.io/_posts/2022-03-06-tactics-board.md

 ## 📱 Interactive Digital Tactics Board

-Directly interacting with advanced analytics tools such as Pitch Control or Expected Pass and Expected Receiver models would allow coaches, technical and analytics staff (not only in soccer but in virtually any sport) to get a better understanding of the novel tactical insights these models and other models offer.<br>
+Directly interacting with advanced analytics tools such as Pitch Control or Expected Pass and Expected Receiver models would allow coaches, technical and analytics staff (not only in soccer but in virtually any sport) to get a better understanding of the novel tactical insights these and other models have to offer.<br>
 To facilitate direct interfacing with such advanced models, and to aid in tactical analysis, improved player development and game model design, I developed the <b>Interactive Digital Tactics Board App</b>, a multiplatform (iOS/Android/Web) application built in [Flutter](https://flutter.dev/).

 In its current state users can interact with a real time implementation of [William Spearman's](https://www.researchgate.net/publication/334849056_Quantifying_Pitch_Control) Pitch Control model, use drawing tools to supplement analysis and store and load pre-defined tactical setups locally on the device.
 And it's not difficult to envision the app being further enhanced with other models and/or the ability to load specific in-game situations from tracking data.